RobinBijo/GestureControlledRobot/README.md

 4. **WHAT: `ledcSetup` and `ledcAttachPin` were removed and `analogWrite(**args)` is used**<br>
 WHY: `ledcSetup` and `ledcAttachPin` are not supported fully in Arduino2 and works mostly in PlatformIO

-Co-authored and git pushed to Github with ❤ by @Swastikvoid
+Co-authored and git pushed to Github with ❤ by @github/SwastikVoiD